trnabab/Stock-Price-Analysis-and-Prediction/README.md

 # Stock Price Analysis and Prediction

-This project involves analyzing historical stock prices and building a predictive model to forecast future prices using Python.
+This project involves analyzing historical stock prices and building predictive models to forecast future prices using Python.
 The project includes data collection, exploration, visualization, preparation, modeling, and evaluation.

 ## Project Structure